-It’s the oldest evergreen forest in the world and was originally a river lined by a number of small villages until the Government decided to flood the area around 30 years ago in order to create a lake for a hydro-electric power plant.
-The limestone mountains have over the years filtered the rainwater to create a fresh-water lake, which can be up to 80 metres deep in parts and is home to the one of the most diverse ecosystems on the planet.
+Khao Sok National Park happens be some of the oldest evergreen forest in the world and the lake was originally a river lined by a number of small villages until the Government decided to flood the area around 30 years ago in order to create a hydroelectric power plant.
+The fresh-water lake is now over 80 metres deep in parts and combined with the surrounding rain forests is home to the one of the most diverse ecosystems on the planet.

 All of our southern Thailand tours stop here for a night after Bangkok so you will get to experience the tranquility and natural beauty which is worlds apart from Thailand’s capital.

 Khao Sok National Park – What we do